Joshua-Elms/AReS-whitepaper-supplementary-materials/README.md

     Column 0 is the particular regressor.
 Columns 1 and on are metrics.
 Each value indicates the how well the regressor performed in prediction on the initially held-out data, according to some error metric.
 Only the m best models are shown here, according to the parameter set in program configuration.

 All of the figures in the paper can be generated using the above generated data.
-AReS performance against other Kaggle submissions can be determined by using AReS to predict the target values for some Kaggle competition's data and then downloading the submission leaderboard for that competition ([example](https://www.kaggle.com/competitions/playground-series-s3e9/leaderboard)).
-This leaderboard file should can be placed under `datasets/kaggle_leaderboards/` and used to produce the same histograms as shown in the paper.
+AReS performance against other Kaggle submissions can be determined by
+1. Set AReS' `datapath` parameter to point to a dataset downloaded from a [Kaggle competition](https://www.kaggle.com/competitions).
+2. Run AReS to predict the target values for the downloaded dataset.
+3. Find the best RMSE from `perf_stats_test_best_models_<id>.csv` for use in step 6.
+4. Download the submission leaderboard for that competition ([example](https://www.kaggle.com/competitions/playground-series-s3e9/leaderboard)) and record the file name (not path) for step 6.
+5. Place leaderboard file under `datasets/kaggle_leaderboards/`.
+6. Run each cell `code/case_studies/create_distribution.ipynb` after setting `ARES_RMSE` and `LEADERBOARD` from steps 3 and 4, respectively.

 Email Joshua Elms (joshua.elms111@gmail.com) for questions.